micropython/micropython/docs/library/framebuf.rst

     methods draw horizontal and vertical lines respectively up to a given length.

-.. method:: FrameBuffer.rect(x, y, w, h, c)
+.. method:: FrameBuffer.rect(x, y, w, h, c[, f])
-.. method:: FrameBuffer.fill_rect(x, y, w, h, c)

     Draw a rectangle at the given location, size and color.

-The `rect` method draws only a 1 pixel outline whereas the `fill_rect` method draws both the outline and interior.
+    The optional *f* parameter can be set to ``True`` to fill the rectangle.
+    Otherwise just a one pixel outline is drawn.

 Drawing text
 ------------